jtsage/FS22_ProductionInspector/README.md

 ## Features

-* Display all (enterable) vehicles or just those with the motor running
+* Display owned or all production facilities on the map and what they are doing
-* Show speed for vehicles
+* Show fill levels for the inputs
-* Show is the vehicle is AI or user controlled
+* And the outputs
-* Show fill level of the vehicle
+* And which production lines are running (and what their status is)

 ## Default Input Bindings